kyle-mccarthy/cs4001-hw1-syrian/README.md

 - Note the various styles of importing libraries and namespaces into Python.
 Please list an example of each style that you find; along with an explanation of how these vary in terms of the importation of libraries.
 - Explain an algorithm/steps to parse the Syrian CSV file and produce a simple HTML file that includes a table of the data.
 The table should have a header row using <th> elements then the data rows should have data in <td> elements.
 Implement this algorithm within the notebook and save the output as Data/SyrianIDP.html
 - Explain an algorithm/steps to parse the file from step 4, Data/SyrianIDP.html, and convert it into a JSON file.
 Implement this algorithm within the notebook and save the output as Data/SyrianIDP_new.json

+## running the program
+1. open terminal
+2. go into the source directory - 'cd src/'
+3. run the main.py file - 'python main.py'

+If the program does not run, ensure that the dependencies are installed on the virtualenv.